 As we don’t move every year, we could all do with some stress-reducing home packing tips for moving.
 Having talked with professional packers, moving companies and estate agents, we’ve gathered a range of tips which will help you make the moving process far easier.

-So here are 40 stress-reducing home packing tips for moving that will help you whether you have a carload to move down the street or a large truck to move you to a new country.
+So here are 40 stress-reducing home packing tips for moving that will help you whether you have a carload and are moving down the street or a large truck to move you to a new country.

 #1 Pack in advance